vazovn/galaxy-core-deployment/README.md

 ## Prerequistes

-* If project management is needed, GOLD must be installed: see the galaxy-gold-no-gui-installation repo.
+* If using data from existing galaxy and gold databases, these should be dumped and imported to the current databases

 ## The script deploys: